moosearch/kindle-book-extractor/README.md

 This will create a venv folder and install all required Python packages automatically.

-NOTE: THIS ONLY NEEDS TO BE DONE ONCE.

 ## Step 3 – Open Kindle and Prepare the Book

 Launch Kindle for PC, open the Kindle book you want to extract pages from, and make sure the book is on the cover page (first page).